samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab6_Evaluate_AI_Models/readme.md

 ### Introduction

-To ensure that your AI model is ethical and safe, it's crucial to evaluate it against Microsoft's Responsible AI Principles.
+To ensure that your AI model is safe and doesn’t produce harms, it's crucial to evaluate it against Microsoft's Responsible AI Principles.
 In Azure AI, safety evaluations allow you to evaluate an your model’s vulnerability to jailbreak attacks and its potential to generate harmful content, which is directly aligned with these principles.

 ### Microsoft’s Responsible AI Principles

 ![Microsoft RAI Principles](./images/responsibleai2.png)

-Before beginning the technical steps, it's essential to understand Microsoft's Responsible AI Principles, an ethical framework designed to guide the responsible development, deployment, and operation of AI systems.
+Before beginning the technical steps, it's essential to understand Microsoft's Responsible AI Principles, a framework designed to guide the responsible development, deployment, and operation of AI systems.
 These principles guide the responsible design, development, and deployment of AI systems, ensuring that AI technologies are built in a way that is fair, transparent, and inclusive.
 These principles are the foundation for evaluating the safety of AI models.

 #### Microsoft's Responsible AI Principles include: